Republican lawmakers react with fury to Trump verdict and rally to his defense

 “At this dangerously divided moment in our history, all leaders — regardless of party — must not pour fuel on the fire with more toxic partisanship,” posted Hogan, who is running for the Senate in Maryland, before the verdict was announced.
 “We must reaffirm what has made this nation great: the rule of law.”

 There is no evidence that the trial was rigged.
-But Trump's defense has complained about a $15 donation Judge Juan Manuel Merchan made to Biden in 2020 and his daughter's job as a Democratic political consultant.
-The judge rejected Trump's lawyers' request for a recusal and said he was certain of his “ability to be fair and impartial."
+Trump's defense has complained about a $15 donation Judge Juan Manuel Merchan made to Biden in 2020 and his daughter's job as a Democratic political consultant, but the judge rejected Trump's lawyers' request for a recusal and said he was certain of his “ability to be fair and impartial."

-Still, Republicans have seized on Trump's attacks on the judge and the system in the New York trial and in three other cases, local and federal charges in Atlanta and Washington that he conspired to undo the 2020 election, and a federal indictment in Florida charging him with illegally holding on to top-secret records after his presidency.
-Many GOP lawmakers, including Johnson, have visited the courthouse to support him.
+Still, Republicans have seized on Trump's attacks on the judge and the system in the New York trial and in three other cases — local and federal charges in Atlanta and Washington that he conspired to undo the 2020 election, and a federal indictment in Florida charging him with illegally holding on to top-secret records after his presidency.
+Many GOP lawmakers, including Johnson, have visited the courthouse in New York to support him.

 “This verdict says more about the system than the allegations,” said South Carolina Sen. Lindsey Graham, who has been one of Trump’s most frequent allies.